josdem/hugo/content/techtalk/spring/spring_boot_security_database.md

 }
 ```

-That's it, when the controller call to save an new user, we call this `userService` implementation:
+That's it, when the controller call to save a new user, we will call this `userService` implementation:

 ```groovy
 package com.jos.dem.vetlog.service.impl